-VNSG 1402: Syllabus Contract
+VNSG 1323 Basic Nursing Skills Syllabus Contract

-Print Nan ne: Last 4 # of ID ad and understand the SKILLS Syllabus and schedule.
+Print Nan ne: ad and understand the SKILLS Syllabus and schedule.
 I have had the opportunity to ask questions.
-Herstand to exit this course I must meet All Objectives Listed in the course Syllabus as stated below: F E EXIT GOALS: or the student to exit this course, the student must do the ALL of the following: Remediate BSCCL if an 85 or less is made on any skill (sterile or nonsterile).
-If BSCCI remediation is not complete by date given by instructors, a course grade of "F" will be given regardless of other grades.
-Must pass the course with a 75 average Signed: Date:
+Herstand to exit this course I must meet All Objectives Listed in the course Syllabus as stated below: E EXIT GOALS: or the student to exit this course, the student must do the ALL of the following: Remediate BSCCL if an 85 or less is made on any skill.
+If BSCCL remediation is not complete by date given by instructors, a course grade of "F" will be given regardless of other grades.
+Have no more than 3 absences Must pass the course with a 76 average Signed: Date: